About

 Our Mission

-To make a prayer community accessible 24/7 to believers at home and in the diaspora.
-Especially for those experiencing war, loss, separation from family, or illness.
+To make a prayer community accessible 24/7 to believers wherever they are.
+Especially for those facing loss, distance from loved ones, or illness.

 Every candle in our 3D chapel is visible to all visitors.
 Your prayer is never alone: candles from other believers burn alongside yours, part of a shared prayer in a digital sanctuary.